ugurcanatas/mqtt-kekw/README.md

 - `keepAlive` (optional)::
 - **Type:** `object`
-- **Description:** How much longer should connection stay open between client and broker
+- **Description:** How much longer should connection stay open between client and broker.
+Keep in mind that mosquitto broker adds +15 seconds to keepAlive
   | Name | Type | Description |
   | :--- | :---- | :--- |
   | hours | number | hours in number (0-23) |